 - Would BU commit to writing a letter to private accommodation partners requesting them to consider a rent rebate to students this year?

 - Will BU be able to share their data around the BU Wellbeing service, including waiting list numbers and student reviews on the efficiency of the service?

 - Is BU aware of the level of dissatisfaction students feel towards the wellbeing service offered by the University?

 - Has there been a conversation at BU around support for students without the resources necessary to complete their learning at home?
 How can BU increase their level of support for these students?

 - What are BU’s plans for international students during this time?

-A copy of the full minutes from the meeting with the University will be made available on SUBU’s website as soon as possible.
-In the meantime, a summary of the responses from the University on the above were:
+A copy of the full minutes from the meeting with the University can be found here:/asset/News/6013/SUBU-meeting-summary-Jan-2021.pdf.
+In addition, below is a summary of the responses from the University: